The Private’s Tryst—Finding an M-16

 As BMNT approached, a select party accompanied the private to the location forward of the position where he thought he had laid his weapon down.
 Though the weapon was not in that exact location, within 20 minutes it had been located in the higher grass growing in the area.

 The private was counseled and some administrative action later followed.
-The squad leader, already aware that the private needed extra oversight, increased his over watch—especially as live weapons training initiated.
+The squad leader, already aware that the private needed extra oversight, increased his over watch—especially as live fire weapons training initiated.

 The situation surrounding the private’s tryst from a leadership standpoint supported several observations—no matter how effective leadership is, “Mr. Murphy” is in the mix and if something can go astray, it will, especially if a 17 year old private is part of the equation.
 Situation flexibility, but with sound adherence to valid operating procedures, is important for leadership—witness the prompt determination that a weapon was absent through required weapons check.
 As well, every soldier in the chain excepting the 17 year old private’s initial withholding of information, were confident in their leaders such that timely and accurate information was reported.
 False reports and withholding bad news did not operate in this platoon.
 This latter behavior is critical to any success of leaders.